 - May 17 Deadline to file 2020 tax return

 - June 15 Second estimated tax payment for 2021 due

 - Sept 15 Third estimated tax payment for 2021 due

 - Oct 15 Extended deadline to file 2020 tax return

-April 15 isn't the only tax day to mark on your 2021 calendar.
-February 12, 2021 is the first day the IRS will start accepting and processing federal income tax forms for the 2020 tax year.
-The IRS says the February 12 start date for individual tax return filers will let them do additional programming and testing of IRS systems following the December 27 tax law changes that provided a second round of stimulus checks.
+May 17 isn't the only tax day to mark on your 2021 calendar.
+February 12, 2021 was the first day the IRS started accepting and processing federal income tax forms for the 2020 tax year.
+The IRS says the February 12 start date for individual tax return filers let them do additional programming and testing of IRS systems following the December 27 tax law changes that provided a second round of stimulus checks.
 If you're expecting a refund, you'll get your money fastest by filing electronically and getting your refund via direct deposit to your bank, rather than waiting for a check in the mail.

 If you're a procrastinator, circle October 15, which is when you must file your final tax return after filing for an extension.
 You'll need Form 4868 to do so, and you can also file electronically for an automatic extension.
 Doing so will let you avoid the penalty for failing to file, which is 4.5 percent of the amount you owe each month.